H2CO3/Sparkling/doc/capi.md

     void spn_dbg_set_filename(SpnHashMap *debug_info, const char *fname);

 By default, the compiler doesn't ask for a filename, even if it is generating debug information.
-(The reationale behind this design decision is that not all Sparkling programs may have been created from a file, and I didn't want to make the compiler api a complete pain to use.)
+(The rationale behind this design decision is that not all Sparkling programs may have been created from a file, and I didn't want to make the compiler api a complete pain to use.)